ZJUCADGeoSim/Hausdorff/README.md

 Then, you can find the binary `hausdorff` at `./build/bin`.

-Run with our method for upper bound estimation:
+Run our method for bound estimation:

 ```bash
 ./build/bin/hausdorff -a ./sample_data/hand-tri-smooth.obj -b ./sample_data/hand-tri.obj -t point